oblivio/pymio/readme.md

 **DISCLAIMER**
-pymio is an experiment provided  **AS IS** - this idea came out of a personal need - and decided to make it open source in case it is someday useful to someone.
+pymio is an experiment provided  **AS IS** - this idea came out of a personal need - and is open sourced in case anyone finds it useful.
 In it's current state - it is **NOT** ready to be used in a production environment.

 **TECH STACK**